TandsPM/Jungle/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `npm start` command in terminal.
+- Run the development web server using the `bin/rails s -b 0.0.0.0` command in terminal.